thibautambrosino/REPR/README.md

 </p>

-### Image-Based Lighting Generation
+#### Image-Based Lighting: Diffuse Generation (5 points)
-For this project, you have worked with pre-computed data.
+Until now, you have worked with pre-computed IBL data.
 Instead of using the assets from the repository, try to generate yourself the baked environment textures.

-#### Image-Based Lighting: Diffuse (5 points)
-> Careful: Compute shaders aren't available in WebGL.

-In this steps, you are asked to write a compute / fragment shader to generate the convoluted diffuse.
-This should obviouly done only once.
+In this steps, you are asked to write a fragment shader (compute shaders are not available in WebGL) to generate the convoluted diffuse.
+This should be obviously done only once.
 You can do it once when your application is starting up.
 A lag of a few milliseconds might occur, which is totally fine.

 Steps:
 1. Create a framebuffer